fabric-testbed/fabric-docker-images/user_local_jupyter_environment/README.md

 #### 2. **fabric-bleeding**

-This container runs the most up-to-date released version of `fablib` and includes the latest Jupyter examples.
+This container runs the most recent released version of `fablib` and includes the latest Jupyter examples.
 It corresponds to the "bleeding edge" container option on FABRIC's Jupyter Hub.

 To start the `fabric-bleeding` container:
 1. Navigate to the release folder (for example, version `1.7.0`).